By Taylor Owens

 Missouri State Penitentiary Mystery Tour, Jefferson City

-In 1831, Missouri Governor John Miller suggested a prison be built in Jefferson City to ensure the city remained the seat of Missouri government.
+In 1831, Missouri Governor John Miller suggested a prison be built in Jefferson City to ensure the city remained the seat of the Missouri government.

 Today, this penitentiary is home to several different types of tours that are sure to satisfy any guest.
 If you’re more of a history buff, or if you think paranormal activity is interesting, you will find a tour that interests you at the penitentiary.